 Cash flow is the lifeblood of any business.
 The money comes in from sales and other sources, minus the money that goes out for expenses.
 It’s important to keep a close eye on your cash flow to ensure that you have enough money to pay your mortgage, cover your bills, and make necessary investments.

 There are a few key things to keep in mind when managing your cash flow.
 First, you need to clearly understand your inflows and outflows.
 What are your major sources of revenue?
-Where do most of your money go?
+Where does most of your money go?
+By analyzing sales funnel metrics, you can identify where sales are dropping off and pinpoint areas for improvement to boost revenue.
 Once you have a good handle on this, you can start to look for ways to optimize your cash flow.
 Perhaps there are some expenses you can cut back on or some payments you can delay.
+Additionally, using sales route optimization can improve delivery efficiency and reduce operational costs, contributing to healthier cash flow.
 Every little bit helps!

 Profit and Loss